-State Bill Procedural Posture Presumption of Compensability Applicable Employees Other Provisions 2.); Reconsideration granted (May 18, 2020) to include infectious disease when any part of the disease or infection develops or manifests itself during a period of the person's employment with the hospital.
-For an infectious disease (defined to include COVID-19), the presumption is rebuttable by other evidence, but, unless rebutted, the appeals board shall presume the infectious disease arose out of and in the course of the employment.
-For respiratory diseases, (defined to include COVID-19) this presumption shall be extended to a hospital employee following termination of employment for a period of three calendar months for each full year of employment, but not to exceed 120 months, beginning with the last date actually worked in the specified capacity.
-The respiratory disease that develops or manifests in a hospital shall not be attributed to a disease that existed before that development or manifestation. that is awarded for an infectious disease (defined to include COVID-19) shall include, but not be limited to, full hospital, surgical, medical treatment, disability indemnity, and death benefits, as provided by the workers' compensation laws of this state.
-AB 196 Passed by the Assembly (May 23, 2019); amended to account for COVID-19 in the Senate and re-referred to Senate Committee on Yes.
-Defines an "injury," for certain essential employees to include COVID- 19 that develops or manifests itself during the period of employment.
-Creates a conclusive presumption that the injury arose out of and in the course of the employment, and would extend that presumption following termination of service for a period of 90 days, Employees who are employed in an occupation or industry deemed essential in the Governor's Executive Order or who is subsequently deemed essential except Active firefighting members, whether volunteers, partly paid, or fully paid, of all of the following fire departments: (A) a fire Applies both prospectively and retroactively to March 1, 2020.
+State Bill Procedural Posture Presumption of Compensability Applicable Employees Other Provisions Reconsideration granted (May 18, 2020) Defines "injury" to a hospital employee to include infectious disease when any part of the disease or infection develops or manifests itself during a period of the person's employment with the hospital.
+For an infectious disease (defined to include COVID-19), the presumption is rebuttable by other evidence, but, unless rebutted, the appeals board shall presume the infectious disease arose out of and in the course of the employment. • For respiratory diseases, (defined to include COVID-19) this presumption shall be extended to a hospital employee following termination of employment for a period of three calendar months for each full year of employment, but not to exceed 120 months, beginning with the last date actually worked in the specified capacity.
+The respiratory disease that develops or manifests in a hospital shall not be attributed to a disease that existed before that development or manifestation.
+The compensation that is awarded for an infectious disease (defined to include COVID-19) shall include, but not be limited to, full hospital, surgical, medical treatment, disability indemnity, and death benefits, as provided by the workers' compensation laws of this state.
+AB 196 Passed by the Assembly (May 23, 2019); amended to account for COVID-19 in the Senate and re- Yes.
+Defines an "injury," for certain essential employees to include COVID-19 that develops or manifests itself during the period of employment.
+Creates a conclusive presumption that the injury arose out of and in the course Employees who are employed in an occupation or industry deemed essential in the Governor's Executive Order or who is subsequently deemed essential except • Active firefighting members, Applies both prospectively and retroactively to March 1, 2020.